PierreSenellart/provsql/doc/provsql.md

 A demonstration of the ProvSQL system is available as a video, on https://youtu.be/iqzSNfGHbEE?vq=hd1080
+The SQL commands used in this demonstration can be found in the [doc/demo/](doc/demo/) directory.

-An article describing this demonstration, presented at the VLDB 2018 conference, is available at http://pierre.senellart.com/publications/senellart2018provsql.pdf
+An article describing this demonstration, presented at the VLDB 2018. conference, is available at http://pierre.senellart.com/publications/senellart2018provsql.pdf

+Finally, a ProvSQL tutorial is provided, in the form of a crime mystery.
+It can be found in the [doc/tutorial/](doc/tutorial/) directory.

 ## Uninstalling